-Yacht registration: The importance of choosing the right flag
+Yacht registration: Choosing the right flag state

 Once a yacht has been chosen, the most important decisions that need to be made are its’ ownership structure, flag choice and registration.
 After the purchasing, approaching yacht ownership with a good understanding of what’s involved can be crucial.
 Breath-taking views, high speed cruising and luxurious parties are no good if you’re constantly interrupted by unnecessary regulation, surveys, inspections and administration.

 When talking about yacht owners within the Asian market, Janet Xanthopoulos of Monoeci Management explained that the majority of potential buyers do not understand the complexities of yachting and when it comes to buying the yacht, they are reluctant to incur the cost of advice.